UMMS-Biocore/bootcamp/session3/session3.md

 <img src="images/STARvsRSEM.png">
 <p align="center"><b>Figure2.
 STAR vs. RSEM</b></p>

 Sample pooling has revolutionized sequencing.
 It is now possible to sequence 10s of samples together.
 Different objectives require different sequencing depths.
-Doing differential **gene expression analysis** requires **less sequencing depth** than **transcript reconstruction** so when pooling samples it is critical to keep the objective of the experiment in mind.
+Doing differential **gene expression analysis** requires **less sequencing depth** than **transcript reconstruction** so when pooling samples, it is critical to keep the objective of the experiment in mind.

 In this activity, we will use subsets of experimentally generated datasets.
 One dataset was generated for **differential gene expression analysis** while the other towards **transcript annotation**.